Smart contract audit checklist for 2021 by QuillAudits | DeFi

 Linters improve the code quality.

-We at QuillAudits use multiple in-house automated tools in addition to tools listed, to secure your smart contract and to find whether your smart contract can fulfil your business requirements. apart from automated tools your smart contract code goes under multiple testing phases like static testing which is done manually by our expert audit team thereafter smart contract comes under unit testing which is done using truffle, test suite is prepared for each and every function in your smart contract to know whether your function is capable of handling overflow, underflow condition, reflected variable in that function should maintain their value properly, then Solidity-coverage is used to know how much our test cases are penetrating your smart contract functions, final report after reviewed at multiple level is delivered to client including all the possible suggestions and severity issues raised during audit.
+We at QuillAudits use multiple in-house automated tools in addition to the tools listed, to secure your smart contract and to find whether your smart contract can fulfil your business requirements. apart from automated tools your smart contract code goes under multiple testing phases like static testing which is done manually by our expert audit team thereafter smart contract comes under unit testing which is done using truffle, the test suite is prepared for each and every function in your smart contract to know whether your function is capable of handling overflow, underflow condition, reflected variable in that function should maintain their value properly, then Solidity-coverage is used to know how much our test cases are penetrating your smart contract functions, final report after reviewed at multiple levels is delivered to the client including all the possible suggestions and severity issues raised during the audit.

 Some recent Audit reports, Audited by QuillAudits are :

 We welcome feedback on the procedures so we can keep iterating and improving.